Sorry, you need to enable JavaScript to visit this website.

 School student union(s)

-The Law on Secondary Education was enacted in Bosnia and Herzegovina in 2004, which gave students the opportunity to become organized into councils, and therefore affect processes in education.
+The Framework Law on Secondary and Primary Education in BiH was enacted in 2004, which gave students the opportunity to become organized into councils and therefore affect processes in education.

-The BiH Network of Student Councils has been operational since 2011 and actively advocates equal opportunities for all high school students.
+The BiH Network of Student Councils has been operational since 2011 as a unified state-level umbrella body.
+It actively advocates for equal opportunities for all high school students the existence and effective functioning of student councils across all secondary schools in BiH.

 The BiH Network of Student Councils is composed of the Council of the Students of the FBiH Cantons (mreVUK), which is a common name for student council networks in the cantons of the FBiH, and the RS Council of Student Councils, a joint body of student councils of all 88 secondary schools in RS.